OpenSecuritySummit/oss2020/content/tracks/DevSecOps/_What-can-be-leveraged-from-what-we-already-have-to-move-from-devops-to-devsecops-+-What-is-missing-+-What-ill-be-priority.md

 ---
-title        : What can be leveraged from what we already have to move from devops to devsecops + What is missing + What will be priority
+title        : What can be leveraged from what we already have to move from devops to devsecops + What is missing + What will be priority track        : "DevSecOps" type         : working-session      # working-session, user-session, product-session technology   : topics       : ["Automation"]       # for example ["GDPR"] featured     : yes                # review with summit team "yes" when_day     : Tuesday            # i.e.    Tue when_time    : AM-1               # i.e.    AM-1
-Track        : "DevSecOps"
-type         : working-session      # working-session, user-session, product-session technology   :
-topics       : "Automation"       # for example ["GDPR"] featured     : "Yes"                # review with summit team "yes" when_day     : Tuesday            # i.e.    Tue
-when_time    : AM-1               # i.e.    AM-1
 room_layout  :                    #